Head Start VPK

 EOC’s six (6) Centers in Indian River and Okeechobee Counties serve just under 400 children a year.
-All Centers are NAEYC accredited (National Association for the Education of Young Children) and hold the “Gold Seal of Excellence” from the Florida Department of Children & Families.
+All Centers are NAEYC accredited (National Association for the Education of Young Children).
 The program is funded by the Department of Health & Human Services and requires a 20% local match.
 Head Start Center Locations

 Why Choose Head Start?